googleanalytics/autotrack/docs/upgrading.md

 ### Global changes

-In version 1.0, you can no longer require all plugins with the command following command `ga('require', 'autotrack')`.
+In version 1.0, you can no longer require all plugins with the command `ga('require', 'autotrack')`.
 This change was made to avoid users accidentally enabling plugin behavior they didn't intend.

 Going forward, all autotrack plugins must be individually required, and their options individually specified.